YumikaFukuyama/IS2025/WEEK16/notebookLM.md

 Does this analysis align with your goals, or would you like to dive deeper into how specific protocols like MQTT are configured?

+### Q6: The RKD Group report notes that "New donor rates drop" while "Core donors" remain stable.
+How should this data influence the design of the "Attract Mode"?
+Should the machine focus on educating new people or recognizing repeat donors?

+The "Screen Saver" (Attract Mode) in FvDesigner allows for "Custom Text" and specific "Fonts" to engage users.
+To prioritize repeat donors, the "Security" system can identify "Core Donors" using unique "User IDs" and "Passwords" to provide a personalized experience.

+### Q7: Traditional models fail when data patterns change suddenly (e.g., natural disasters).
+How does the FoodRL framework use Reinforcement Learning to adapt to "Concept Drift" caused by events like hurricanes or wildfires?

+While the software does not explicitly feature Reinforcement Learning, it uses "Scripts" to handle complex logic.
+These scripts can use "Logical Judgments" and "Arithmetic" to adapt the HMI's behavior to sudden external data changes.

+### Q8: How could the real-time data collected by the "Small Donation" devices be fed into the AI system to create a more accurate, real-time map of community hunger, bypassing the need?

+Real-time donation data is gathered using "Data Collection" groups.
+This information can be fed into an AI system by "Synchronizing" it to an SQL database or publishing it via "MQTT" and "REST API" protocols.

+### Q9: According to the case study, why does $1 bought by a food bank equal 4-20 meals, whereas an individual's dollar only equals 1-2 meals?
+How does the system visualize this efficiency gap to change donor behavior?

+Specific meal-to-dollar ratios can be managed as "Recipes" within the system.
+To change donor behavior, the system can visualize these efficiency gaps using "Pie Charts" or "Bar Graphs".

+### Q10: How does the system utilize the "Attract Mode" (when idle) versus the "Feedback Screen" (post-donation) to create an emotional feedback loop?
+What specific visual elements are used to trigger empathy?

+Designers use "Window Screen Displays" to provide immediate feedback after a donation.
+Specific visual elements to trigger empathy, such as photos or animations, are implemented using the "Image Library" and "GIF Display" features.